avalon60/ctk_theme_builder/docs/harmonics.md

 When pressed, the *Copy to Palette* button, causes the *Keystone Colour*, and the generated colours, immediately below it, to be copied to the *Scratch* tiles on the themes Theme Palette display.

 ### Tag Keystone
 The *Tag Keystone* button, causes the Keystone colour and the chosen harmony method to be tagged to your theme.
-If you subsequently open the *Colour Harmonics* panel, for the same theme, the colours will be restored to the same state, as the point you tagged them.
+If you subsequently open the *Colour Harmonics* panel, for a given theme, the colours will be restored to the same state, as per when they were tagged.

 [<- Back](user_guide.md)